Anti-racism: Quaker initiatives

-Abolitionist movement
+Abolitionism

 Later successes in opposing racism were won by the abolitionist movement in England and in the United States.
 Though many Abolitionists did not regard blacks or mulattos as equal to whites, they did, in general, believe in freedom and often even equality of treatment for all people.
 A few, like John Brown, went further.
 Brown was willing to die on behalf of, as he said, "millions in this slave country whose rights are disregarded by wicked, cruel, and unjust enactments ..."
 Many black Abolitionists, such as Frederick Douglass, explicitly argued for the humanity of blacks and mulattoes, and the equality of all people.

-Due to resistance in the Southern United States, however, and a general collapse of idealism in the North, Reconstruction ended, and gave way to the nadir of American race relations.
+Due to resistance in the Southern United States and a general collapse of idealism in the North, Reconstruction ended, giving way to the nadir of American race relations.
 The period from about 1890 to 1920 saw the re-establishment of Jim Crow laws.
 President Woodrow Wilson, who regarded Reconstruction as a disaster, segregated the federal government.
-The Ku Klux Klan grew to its greatest peak of popularity and strength.
-D. W. Griffith's The Birth of a Nation was a movie sensation.
+The Ku Klux Klan grew to its greatest peak of popularity and strength; the success of D. W. Griffith's The Birth of a Nation played a major part in this member increase.

 In 1911 the First Universal Races Congress met in London, at which distinguished speakers from many countries for four days discussed race problems and ways to improve interracial relations.